 First, let's talk through how to make the pasta.
 I have a quick video and step-by-step images to demonstrate this process!

 Step 1 - Prepare the saffron water: Boil the water, then pour into a bowl with saffron.
-Add enough water to measure 159g total liquid (this ensures you have the correct ratio for the dough even if you lost some liquid when boiling the water).
 Steep the saffron for 10 minutes.

-Step 2 - Make the dough: Meanwhile, in a large mixing bowl, combine the semolina flour and salt.
+Step 2 - Make the malloreddus dough: In a large mixing bowl, combine the semolina flour and salt.
 Set a fine mesh strainer over the bowl.

 Pour the warm water through the strainer.
 Make sure to push down on the threads with your fingers to extract any additional saffron water.